 I’ve spent my adult life in a lot of different places: from producing a morning show in the control room of a tiny TV station off I-30 in Dallas to fetching tapes in the halls of 30 Rock in New York City to reporting on a story in one of those tiny chairs in a kindergarten class in Mesa, Arizona.

-I like writing about education, healthcare and the environment — but I’ll challenge myself with stories about anything and everything.
+I like writing about education, healthcare and the environment.
 My life mostly revolves around journalism, but when I’m not doing that, I like to do yoga, snowboard, read books and watch “Funny Girl” for the 4000th time.

 Where I’ve been, specifically

 I was busy during my two years as a graduate student at the Walter Cronkite School of Journalism at Arizona State University (I received my master’s of mass communication in 2017).
-For eight months, I investigated state takeovers of school districts with News21, creating a first-of-its-kind database.
+For eight months, I investigated state takeovers of school districts with News21, creating a first-of-its-kind database tracking how many people have been affected by takeovers in the last decade.
 As an investigative reporter with Cronkite News, I was the senior producer and lead reporter on HookedRx, a documentary about prescription opioid abuse that aired simulcast on every one of Arizona’s TV stations.

 Before grad school, I spent a little more than a year producing EyeOpener, a nationally syndicated morning show for Tribune Media in Dallas, Texas.
 That job came after a year working as a production assistant in documentaries.